Code-Institute-Submissions/adventure-story/README.md

 ## Deployment
 Before I could deploy I remenered I was supposed to use the file template from the love sandwiches project so had to go back and add everything that was needed.

-The site was deployed via Heroku, and the live link can be found here -
+The site was deployed via Heroku, and the live link can be found here - [Adventure Story Link](https://adventure-story.herokuapp.com/)

 ### Project Deployment
 To deploy the project through Heroku I followed these steps: